intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 - intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference-8g-all:2.3.0-SNAPSHOT

 `16g` in image names indicate the size of EPC memory.
 There are three log levels: error, debug and all.
 The log level defaults to error and `all` indicate that log level is all. `intelanalytics/bigdl-ppml-trusted-bigdata-gramine-reference:latest` is our recommended default images.

+**attention:** If there is `SNAPSHOT` in a image tag, the image is developing continuosly, which means you need to update the image to use the latest feature.

 #### 1.1 Build Bigdata Base Image

 The bigdata base image is a public one that does not contain any secrets.
 You will use the base image to get your own custom image in the following.